marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       alt_link_2_title: "Coverage: Economics Observatory"
       alt_link_2_url: https://www.economicsobservatory.com/how-has-the-russian-invasion-of-ukraine-affected-global-financial-markets
     link: https://drive.google.com/file/d/1gT_A_v2D3ZHhF0FwoW5F5D-gNHs7IqSQ/view?usp=sharing
-    description: We study how firms’ international linkages to Russia and Ukraine have affected investors’ expectations following the outbreak of the Russian-Ukrainian war.
-We perform an event study around the Russian invasion into Ukraine on February 24, 2022.
-We find that having trade linkages to Russia in the top decile is associated with a decrease in the cumulative return by 2.16 percentage points and having an affiliate in Russia with a decrease by 3.12 percentage points.
-Having an affiliate in Ukraine has, however, no effect on firms’ stock market returns.
-The total impact of trade linkages on the aggregate stock market performance of third countries was on average 0.8 percentage points and of multinational linkages was on average 0.73 percentage points.
-The losses were largest in European countries.
+    description: This paper investigates how firms' international linkages to Russia and Ukraine affected investors' expectations following the escalation of the Russian-Ukrainian war.
+For this, we perform an event study around the Russian invasion of Ukraine on February 24, 2022, finding that firms with significant trade activity with Russia experienced a substantial reduction in cumulative returns.
+The effect on cumulative returns is especially pronounced for firms that are dependent on Russian commodities.
+The impact on the aggregate stock market performance of third countries was on average 0.8 percentage points.
+The highest losses were borne by European countries.
   - title: "Publishing in the Top Five: The Role of Seminar Presentations at Chicago and Harvard"
     subtitle: April 2023